max-ieremenko/ServiceModel.Grpc/docs/global-error-handling.md

 In case there is a global error handler and a handler for a specific service.
 The global one is ignored.

-In this example we register a global error handler.
+In this example, we register a global error handler.

 ``` c#
 public void ConfigureServices(IServiceCollection services)